valdelama/valdelama/content/blog/design-process.md

 **User Validation**

 Ideally you want real users to test the prototype who are as close to your target market profile as possible and you want to be able to see them interacting with what you've designed, whether via screenshare or by sitting next to them.
-I find that an initial round of 3 -5 users is sufficient to pick up on any glaring issues, if there are some real blockers that those testers all pick up on then you want to try and resolve those before doing anymore tests which is why I'm hesitant to schedule a large group of testers initially.
+I find that an initial round of 3 -5 users is sufficient to identify any glaring issues.
+If there are some real blockers that those testers all pick up on then you want to try and resolve those before doing anymore tests, which is why I'm hesitant to schedule a large group of testers initially.

 **Engineer validation**